Academic advice and guidance

 - We strongly advise against taking more than a full load when retaking failed courses.

 If you have a problem relating to an academic matter, you are encouraged to discuss this with the member of staff concerned.
 If you feel uncomfortable about doing this or are unable to resolve the problem satisfactorily, you may seek assistance from your Professional Year Director of Studies or from the Head of Department.

 If the problem cannot be resolved within the Department, consult

 - Complaints Resolution Process (University website)

 - Section O: Appeals and Grievances of General Course and Examination Regulations in UC Calendar

-Engineering students must complete the non-academic course components (practical work, workshop training and first aid).
+Engineering students must complete the non-academic course components (Work Experience, workshop training and first aid).

-- Refer to the College of Engineering Practical Work and First Aid page for full information.
+- Refer to the College of Engineering Work Experience and First Aid page for full information.